bsstahl/CognitiveInheritance/Posts/Consider-Quality-Before-Cost.md

 - Development

 ---
-Measuring the cost of utilizing a particular tool is often simpler than assessing more esoteric costs of an application's life-cycle, such as quality related costs.
+Assessing the costs associated with using a specific tool is usually more straightforward than evaluating the less tangible costs related to an application's life-cycle, such as those tied to quality.
 This can result in an excessive focus on cost optimization, potentially overshadowing vital factors like reliability and maintainability.

 As an example, consider a solution that uses a Cosmos DB instance.
 It is easy to determine how much it costs to use that resource, since the Azure Portal gives us good estimates up-front, and insights as we go.
 It is much more difficult to determine how much it would cost to build the same functionality without the use of that Cosmos DB instance, and what the scalability and maintainability impacts of that decision would be.